DPhi-Space/public-documentation/docs/1-howto/0-developing.md

 ### Step 2: Create a Simple Dockerfile

 Clustergate-2 has a list of loaded Docker images developers can use as a base for their own images.
-Check it out in the Docker images section.
+Check it out in the [Docker Best Practices in Space](/docs/2-specs/docker-imgs.md) section.
 Below is an example of Dockerfile for a simple python application:

 ```Dockerfile
 FROM python:3.10-slim